DigestYourFinances

 How much would you have if you saved $1 a day?

-If you saved $1 every day for 50 years straight Into a normal checking account with no interest, you would have $18,250. $1 every day for 50 years into a money market account with 1% interest, would have $23,646.19.
-If you invest $1 every day for 50 years into an ETF earning 10.79% you would have $594,407.58
+If you saved $1 every day for 50 years straight into a normal checking account with no interest, you would have $18,250. $1 every day for 50 years into a money market account with 1% interest would have you at $23,646.19.
+And if you invest $1 every day for 50 years into an ETF earning 10.79%, you would have $594,407.58.

 As you can see, depending on how you save that dollar, it makes a whole lot of difference!
 Let’s look at these different options closely and see where the differences lie when you save a dollar a day.